 How do I find out if I am eligible to enroll in a CSP program?

+Only students who do not have a GED or High School Diploma are eligible to receive financial aid for this program.
 Students demonstrate their “ability to benefit” by one of two ways:

 - Successfully pass a U.S. Department of Education-approved, independently administered test.
 At RWU School of Continuing Studies, this test is called the Wonderlic Ability-to-Benefit (ATB) Test.